 - taking regular exercise to help maintain a healthy weight

-Treatment for pain from elsewhere
+Treatment for chest wall pain

 - costochondritis - inflammation of parts of the ribs (called costal cartilages)

-Your GP or specialist may be able to tell that the costal cartilages are painful if pressure is put on them.
+Your specialist may be able to tell that the costal cartilages are painful if pressure is put on them.
 Sometimes this inflammation can feel similar to heart (cardiac) pain.
 You may feel tightness in the chest and a severe, sharp pain.
 The pain may also spread down the arm and can be worse when you move.

-It's thought that smoking makes the inflammation worse, so you may find that your pain improves if you cut down or stop altogether.
+Smoking can make the inflammation worse, so you may find that your pain improves if you cut down or stop altogether.

 What this means for you

 Breast pain can be very distressing, and many women are anxious that they may have breast cancer.
-In most cases breast pain will be the result of normal changes in the breasts.
-Even though you may feel reassured that your breast pain is normal and you don’t have breast cancer, the pain often persists.
+In most cases breast pain will be the result of normal changes that occur in the breasts.
+Even though you may feel reassured that your breast pain is normal and you don’t have breast cancer, the pain often remains.
 This can be upsetting, especially if your specialist can’t tell you the exact cause of your breast pain.

-Content last reviewed January 2013; next planned review 2015
+Content last reviewed April 2015; next planned review 2018